nelsonaloysio/networkx-temporal/docs/source/examples/community.rst

 Generate graph
 ==============

-As a toy example, let's first use the simplest `Stochastic Block Model
+As a toy example, let's use the simplest `Stochastic Block Model
 <https://networkx.org/documentation/stable/reference/generated/networkx.generators.community.stochastic_block_model.html>`__
-to generate 4 graph snapshots, in which each of the 5 clusters of 5 nodes each continuously mix together over time:
+to generate 4 graph snapshots, in which each of the 5 clusters of 5 nodes each continuously mix over time (decreasing assortativity):

 .. code-block:: python